• Share this on:

 Tips:

-• Read the CBI study on Buyer requirements for an extensive overview of the legal, non-mandatory and niche requirements you will face as an exporter of knitwear to Europe.
+- Read the CBI study on Buyer requirements for an extensive overview of the legal, non-mandatory and niche requirements you will face as an exporter of knitwear to Europe.
+The CBI studies Tips to go green and Tips to become more socially responsible provide practical guidance on sustainability issues.

 What additional requirements do buyers often have?

-In addition to non-legal, but mandatory requirements like standards and certifications, there are many services that buyers implicitly expect or at least highly appreciate if you want to do business with them.
-These requirements can differ from buyer to buyer.
+Next to legal and non-legal mandatory requirements, there are many services that buyers implicitly expect, or at least highly appreciate, if you want to do business with them.

 Product design and development